-If the vehicle is off, or in ON/RUN/START but not in P (Park), press and hold "1," "2," or to manually recall the previously stored memory positions.
+If the vehicle is OFF or not in P (Park), press and hold "1," "2," or to manually recall the previously stored memory positions.
 Releasing "1," "2," or to before the stored positions are reached stops the recall.

-If the vehicle is in ON/RUN/START and in P (Park), press and release "1," "2," or to manually recall the previously stored memory positions.
+If the vehicle is ON and in P (Park), press and release "1," "2," or to manually recall the previously stored memory positions.
 Placing the ignition in OFF/LOCK before the stored positions are reached stops the recall.